Advanced development environment¶

 $ inv update -m i18nc

 Now check out our advanced documentation for a focus on some specific tasks.
-You may want to be able to run the tests to for a backend contribution, maybe create a full theme or simply provide some fixes to the translations or the documentation.
+You may want to be able to run the tests for a backend contribution, simply provide some fixes to the translations or the documentation.